Multiple Myeloma

 Syngeneic (SIN-jeh-NAY-ik)

-Stem cell transplants generally occur as follows:
+Stem cell transplants generally occur as follows

-- Conditioning.
-You may receive high-dose chemotherapy or full-body radiation therapy to destroy the cancer cells.
-Reduced-intensity conditioning treatment that uses milder doses of chemotherapy and radiation therapy may also be an option in an allogeneic transplant.
-The potential success of this approach depends entirely on the anti-cancer effect of the new immune system transplanted into the patient.
+2. Conditioning.
+High doses of chemotherapy or sometimes full-body radiation are used to destroy the cancer cells in the marrow, blood and other parts of the body.
+Reduced-intensity conditioning treatment that uses milder doses of chemotherapy and radiation therapy may be an option in an allogeneic transplant.

 Understanding Graft-Versus-Host Disease

-GvHD can be mild, moderate or severe.
-If it emerges within 100 days of the transplant, it is usually classified as acute.
-Chronic GvHD usually appears later after the transplant and may cause short-term or long-term symptoms.
-Your doctor may prescribe a preventive drug that helps minimize the risk of acute GvHD.
+GvHD can be mild, moderate or severe, damaging your skin, liver, intestines and other organs.
+If GvHD emerges within 100 days of the transplant, it is usually classified as acute.
+Chronic GvHD usually appears later after the transplant and may require short-term or lifelong treatment.

-- Abdominal pain and swelling or diarrhea
+• Abdominal pain and swelling or diarrhea

-- Rashes, raised or discolored skin, skin thickening or tightening
+• Rashes, raised or discolored skin, skin thickening or tightening

-- Yellow skin or eyes, dry eyes
+• Yellow skin or eyes, dry eyes

-- Taste changes or loss of appetite
+• Taste changes or loss of appetite

-- Frequent infections, unintentional weight loss
+• Frequent infections, unintentional weight loss

-- Indigestion, abnormal gas or bloating
+• Indigestion, abnormal gas or bloating